How Technology Companies Can Improve Their SOC 2 Audit and Stay Competitive

 • Apply consistent technology across all locations.
 This allows different locations to exchange data and information with fewer compatibility errors or mistakes.

-• Stay up-to-date with technology upgrades.
+• Stay up to date with technology upgrades.
 Your infrastructure can become vulnerable as technology becomes outdated.
 It’s important to update your systems with software upgrades and adopt new technology systems as cyberthreats evolve.

 3. Look Externally